kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 Ingrid chuckles.
 "You’ve certainly stolen the show, Doctor Pepe."

 As the meal’s aroma fills the galley, Ingrid gathers them around the table.
-“Feast your eyes and senses,” she declars.
+“Feast your eyes and senses,” she declares.
 “This is more than food— it’s the fruit of your labor.”

 Each adventurer basks in a warm glow of satisfaction.
 Their hearts are as full as their bellies; the bonds between them strengthen with shared laughter and the subtle symphony of clinking plates.
 Chef Ingrid, her eyes twinkling with a mixture of pride and mischief, approaches Kragor, Halite, and Doctor Pepe.
 With a flourish as grand as any mage’s spell, she unfurls a satchel of gleaming cooking utensils before them.